SendurLanter/SendurLanter.github.io/_pages/portfolio.md

 *Side project, 2020*

-In this work, I enhanced QoE and bandwidth utilization of 360° video streaming service by adaptively determining encoding bitrate of each tile based on Prediction of user's Field of View (FoV).
+In this work, I enhanced QoE and bandwidth utilization of 360° video streaming service by adaptively determining encoding bitrate of each tile based on prediction of user's Field of View (FoV).
 In addition, edge servers are considered to provide caching and computing capacity to reduce the experienced latency of VR devices.

 ### Demo of key concept: